mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/README.md

 Upon completing the workshop, participants will be able to:
 - Understand the fundamentals of Retrieval Augmented Generation (RAG) and its implementation using Azure OpenAI.
 - Integrate Azure AI Search with RAG to enhance AI applications with contextually relevant data.
-- Design and build a QnA copilot system utilizing prompt flow in Azure AI Studio for efficient user interaction.
+- Design and build a copilot system utilizing prompt flow in Azure AI Studio for efficient user interaction.
 - Develop intelligent applications using Azure Open AI SDK.
 - Develop intelligent applications using Semantic Kernel in either C# or Python, incorporating AI prompts seamlessly.
+- Develop a Natural Language to SQL intelligent application.
 - Apply the learned concepts to create innovative solutions that address real-world challenges using Azure OpenAI.

 ## Prerequisites